neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

 </div>

-### Step 5: Deploy a Smart Contract on Solana Testnet
+### Step 5: Deploy a Smart Contract on Solana Devnet

-In the left sidebar menu, select `Deploy & run transactions`.
-The `DEPLOY & RUN TRANSACTIONS` menu will become active.

 In our case, there is only one smart contract to deploy, therefore it is automatically selected from the dropdown and Remix will automatically generate a transaction.

 The `Account` field will display the amount in the wallet account.
 This data is taken from MetaMask.